blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 - Testing cookies
 - Resolving tenants using subdomains
-- Avoiding conflicting localstorage key/values
+- Avoiding conflicting `localstorage` key/values

 To address this, I built DotLocal to help replicate production domains (if you will) on local.
+This way, you don't have to test in production.

 Check it out from here: https://degreat.co.uk/dotlocal.
 Though it's free, consider buying a (one-time) license to support me. 😊